A bitcoinSwitch without an internet connection

 Run of the Flash process:

-- Open the offline⚡️Switch Webinstaller page.
+• Open the offline⚡️Switch Webinstaller page.

-- Connect the EPS32 to your computer via USB cable.
+• Connect the EPS32 to your computer via USB cable.

-- Check the required version and select
+• Check the required version and select Flash.

-. - A connection window will open where you have to select the ‘COM port’ for the ESP32 and then click on ‘Connect’.
+• A connection window will open where you have to select the ‘COM port’ for the ESP32 and then click on ‘Connect’.

-. - Now comes: Preparing installation… Erasing… Installing… Wrapping up… Installation complete!
+• Now comes: Preparing installation… Erasing… Installing… Wrapping up… Installation complete!

-- That’s it, the ESP32 has been written with the firmware and is ready for use. 🎉
+• That’s it, the ESP32 has been written with the firmware and is ready for use. 🎉

 Help if it didn’t work:.

-- First try a browser refresh (F5).
+• First try a browser refresh (F5).
 Often this helps to reinitialize the communication.

-- If it still does not work, then reconnect the ESP32 and refresh again.
+• If it still does not work, then reconnect the ESP32 and refresh again.

-- If the connection problem persists, it could be due to a bad USB cable, replace it!
+• If the connection problem persists, it could be due to a bad USB cable, replace it!

-- If you get the message that the interface is already in use, then you may have opened a second window or another program that is already using the interface.
+• If you get the message that the interface is already in use, then you may have opened a second window or another program that is already using the interface.
 Close all unnecessary applications.

-- If you still have communication problems, then a driver update for the communication chip CH340C might be necessary.
+• If you still have communication problems, then a driver update for the communication chip CH340C might be necessary.
 Follow this link for Windows or this one for MAC.

-- For Linux devices, you may need to add the current user to the "dialout" group:
+• For Linux devices, you may need to add the current user to the "dialout" group: $ sudo usermod -aG dialout $USER and $ sudo chmod 666 /dev/ttyXXXX.

-. - In very rare cases, the operating system simply refuses to cooperate.
+• In very rare cases, the operating system simply refuses to cooperate.
 Then try it with another computer.

 Another hint

-once, you will see feedback from the ESP32.
+After clicking the button Flash, you will also find the function LOGS & CONSOLE in the Device Dashboard.
+If your ESP32 is connected correctly and you press Reset once, you will see feedback from the ESP32.
 There you will also see certain program sequences and values.
 It is quite useful for debugging.

 3. The LNbits wallet

 The offline⚡️Switch needs an (online) Lightning Wallet (server) in the background with which the client can interact.
 For this we use LNbits.
 LNbits is Bitcoin Lightning Wallet and Account System, with many options, in the form of extensions that you can install.
 LNbits is Free and Open Source software.
 Anyone can set up their own LNbits server, but it is still technically quite challenging.
-The functions of LNbits can be tested with the free demo server legend.lnbits.com.
+The functions of LNbits can be tested with the free demo server demo.lnbits.com.
 So we also use the demo server in this example.

 Set up wallet: